CR91TQ94/INFINITE-NUMBER-OF-MEMORABLE-SEED-PHRASES-FOR-COLD-STORAGE/README.md

 <img width="1227" alt="69145b7d2a96646c45077" src="https://github.com/CR91TQ94/INFINITE-NUMBER-OF-MEMORABLE-SEED-PHRASES-FOR-COLD-STORAGE/assets/148721952/759954a3-9626-4ffe-95ab-6f73c7fd368d">

+> [!WARNING]
-#### &#x1F534; WARNING: The entered text must be completely identical.
+> &#x1F534; **WARNING: The entered text must be completely identical.
 Nothing now can be approximate.
 A text without period dot is not the same as with dot.
 A text with an extra space on the end is not the same as without an extra space.
 The computer reads all information.
 So "earth" is not same as "Earth".
 It must be 100% identical input.
-Even a small difference gives you a totally different output. &#x1F534;
+Even a small difference gives you a totally different output.** &#x1F534;

 Click then on "copy to clipboard":